Rodney Alcala: How Did The Dating Game Serial Killer Die?

 Rodney Alcala Died of Natural Causes

-However, this made no difference as Rodney was ostensibly well aware of right from wrong.
+However, this ultimately made no difference as Rodney was ostensibly well aware of right from wrong.
 According to reports, this serial killer had a massive collection of photographs showing women and teenage girls as well as boys in sexually explicit poses, which he himself took.
 This had led authorities to believe that the subjects of these images could be his other, yet-to-be-identified, victims.
 They also suggest he “toyed” with them by torturing them a few times before finally killing them.
-It thus comes as no surprise he’d remained incarcerated at the minimum to maximum-security California State Prison- Corcoran until he passed away of unspecified natural causes on July 24, 2021 — the 77-year-old was on death row, so he died before his sentence could be executed.
+It thus comes as no surprise he’d remained incarcerated at the minimum to maximum-security California State Prison- Corcoran until he passed away of unspecified natural causes on July 24, 2021 — the 77-year-old was on death row, so he died before his could be executed.

 Read More: Who Were Rodney Alcala’s Victims?